BenLiu983/Retail_Customer_Segmentation_Sales_Prediction/README.md

 * The 2 elasticities are very close together for almost the entire price range.

 * It appears that promotion does not seem to be a significant factor in the customers' decision on what quantity of chocolate candy bars to purchase.

+## 11. Takeaways

+* Customers are segmented into 4 groups based on their demographics and purchased behaviors.
+* The Well-off segment is the least elastic in terms of purchase probability, compared to the other groups.
+* The purchase probability elasticity of the customers is less elastic when there is a promotion, which means people are more likely to buy a product if there are some promotional activities.
+* The Career-focused segment is the most inelastic and the most loyal segment.
+Therefore, brand 5 could increase its price, without fear of significant loss of customers from this segment.
+* Promotion does not impact the customers' decision significantly on what quantity of chocolate candy bars to purchase.